 Over the last decades many more related ideas were presented in the literature.
-For instance, in [10], normal logic programs are translated into positive disjunctive programs by introducing new atoms for negative literals.
-Also, strong negation is usually compiled away via the introduction of new atoms along with integrity constraints excluding that both the original atom and the atom representing its strong negation hold [15].
-The principle of extension by definition was also used in [11] to prove properties about programs with nested expressions.
-EzASP is closely related to the paradigm of IDP [6], where the program parts F, C and I are expressed in first-order logic, while the D_i 's form inductive definitions.
-Finally, in [8], the authors propose an informal semantics for logic programs that we introduce in this paper.
+For instance, in [9], normal logic programs are translated into positive disjunctive programs by introducing new atoms for negative literals.
+Also, strong negation is usually compiled away via the introduction of new atoms along with integrity constraints excluding that both the original atom and the atom representing its strong negation hold [14].
+The principle of extension by definition was also used in [10] to prove properties about programs with nested expressions.
+Finally, the paradigm of IDP [5] is closely related to ezASP in the sense that F, C and I are expressed in IDP in first-order logic while the $D_i$ 's form inductive definitions.